ctrl-freaks/freezeframe.js/packages/freezeframe/README.md

   // String as selector
   new Freezeframe('.foo');

-  // DOM reference as selector
+  // DOM object as selector
   new Freezeframe(document.querySelectorAll('.foo'));

   // Custom options